 I want to live in a world where artists show up fully - creating and sharing their most vibrant, skillful, wholehearted work.

-Light Atlas Creative, along with my 20+ year career as a photographer, curator, juror, arts director, and educator, is about helping photographers identify their creative voice so they can make meaningful photographs they love - photographs that really say something.
+Light Atlas Creative, along with my 20+ year career as a photographer, curator, juror, arts director, and educator, is about helping photographers identify their creative voice so they can make meaningful photographs they love.

 Do you remember those old cameras with flash cubes that popped when you took a picture?

 At 5 years old, that camera was my first love.

-I grew up watching my dad develop images in our basement darkroom, completely fascinated that a camera and a bunch of chemicals could create magical little pictures.
+I grew up watching my dad develop images in our basement darkroom, completely fascinated that a negative and a bunch of chemicals could create magical little pictures.
 As I got older, I spent every spare second in the darkroom.

 And then, after my first year of college, I took a summer job teaching photography to at-risk youth (mostly gang members) in Seattle.
 Through that experience, I realized I was teaching them so much more than darkroom and camera skills.

 We were helping those young people remember that they had a voice, and that what they had to say mattered.
 Working with light, interpreting their experiences through the lens, learning to see - that was actually a powerful process of self-discovery and healing.